SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ** Troubleshooting **

-* Please verify that the alarm was created and not de-duplicated.
+* Please verify that the alarm was created and not duplicated.

 * If device is not in [maintenance](/guides/reference/device-management) mode: in this case no new alarm will be created because of suppression policy.